5 YouTube techniques to help you grow revenue 49% faster

 Moreover, there are two other elements to add: “Channel” and “Link” to promote another channel or follow a link, respectively.

 To suggest another video that will notify a viewer at the top right corner of the video screen, add the card “Video or Playlist”.
 Moreover, you can even gather some data: add the card feature “Poll” to create a short survey on the same left side.

 Let your CTAs help you convince and convert your viewers!

 5. Consistent content production

-Consistent publishing schedule has helped many channels to stay on top of viewers’ minds.
+Consistent publishing schedules have helped many channels to stay on top of viewers’ minds.
 It’s definitely up to you to decide the strategy you follow, whether you are a pop-up entertainment channel or an established provider of regular content.
 If you do want to grow a loyal and engaged community of supporters, you better choose the latter option.

 Besides a clear benefit for your audience, consistency can have a big influence on the YouTube algorithm.
-You as an active video publisher will encourage YouTube crawlers to visit your channel more often and track your content for a higher ranking.
+As an active video publisher, you will encourage YouTube crawlers to visit your channel more often and track your content for a higher ranking.